ssmahto/InfeRes_v0.2/README.rst

  - Year of commission (res_built_year) = 1979
  - Bounding box (boundary) = [-58.204045, -30.379470, -57.417353, -31.371091].
 Where, (-58.204045, -30.379470) and (-57.417353, -31.371091) are the (longitude, latitude) of top-left and bottom-right points of the bounding box.

-``DataDownload_GEE.py`` is the first step towards running InfeRes. ``DataDownload_GEE.py`` will download the satellite images and store in the Google Drive.
-Therefore, make sure you have sufficient space in your cloud storage (Google Drive in this case).
+``DataDownload_GEE.py`` is the first step towards running **InfeRes**. ``DataDownload_GEE.py`` will download the satellite images and store them in the Google Drive.
+Therefore, make sure you have sufficient space in your cloud storage (Google Drive in this case) before running ``DataDownload_GEE.py``.
 Please also note that the downloading will take time to finish, which depends on the size of satellite image, downloading speed, and the number of images ordered.
-Therefore, one should first run ``DataDownload_GEE.py`` standalone, and make sure that all the orders are successfullty downloaded before running the other modules of InfeRes.
+Therefore, one should first run ``DataDownload_GEE.py`` standalone, and wait until all the orders are successfullty downloaded before running the other modules of InfeRes.

+The data will be downloaded inside *D:/My Drive/Reservoirs/Salto/* in two different folders.

+ - Raw satellite data (Normalized Difference Water Index or NDWI in this case) will be at *D:/My Drive/Reservoirs/Salto/Salto_RawData*.
+ - Supplementry data (DEM, Water frequency, Maximum reservoir extent in this case) will be at *D:/My Drive/Reservoirs/Salto/Salto_Supporting*.

+2. **DataDownload_GEE_GoogleColab.py**

+**DataDownload_GEE_GoogleColab.py** is an alternative of **DataDownload_GEE.py**, which runs of web browser-based python environment such as Google Colab.
+It also takes the same set of inputs (i.e. Name of the reservoir, Year of commission, and Bounding box).
+However, in this case the data will be downloaded in next in your Google Drive, so the downloading path will be *D:/My Drive/Salto_RawData* and *D:/My Drive/Salto_Supporting* for raw satellite data and supplementry data, respectively.

+Please note that you need to maintain the folder structure as *D:/My Drive/Reservoirs/Salto/Salto_RawData* and *D:/My Drive/Reservoirs/Salto/Salto_Supporting* before running the InfeRes modules.
+Therefore, you need to move the data to the correct folder arrangement once the downloading is completed.